jacque123/networktrait/README.md

 - The folder *fig4* contains the code and data that generate all panels of Figure 4.
 Please run the file **Fig4.m**.
 - The folder *fig5* contains the code and data that generate all panels of Figure 4.
 Please run the file **Fig5.m**.

-For supplementary figures, please run the file **SuppFigX.m** in the folder *sfigX* to generate all panels of Supplementary Figure X in the supplementary material of the manuscript.
+For supplementary figures, please run the file **SuppFigX.m** in the folder *suppfigX* to generate all panels of Supplementary Figure X in the supplementary material of the manuscript.